espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. image:: _images/empty.png
   :width: 400
-  :alt: The default blender icon for an empty
+  :alt: The default Blender icon for an empty

 *    Left click to select the top-most empty.
 If you ever accidentally select another one, select the top one again.
 *    Scroll down until you see the last empty prop. :guilabel:`Shift` + click on it to select all objects between the top and bottom one.